 John Boudewijn: I personally have a bit of a knack for picking up meaning very quickly.
 In my last position, I was in charge of the localized content for seventeen countries and was able to figure out the meaning of virtually anything that hit my desk.
 Only Finnish would often stump me, as that language has so little in common with others.

-Mizuki Tao: How traveling helped you learning a new language?
+Mizuki Tao: How did traveling help you learn a new language?

 John Boudewijn: Initially traveling and finally moving to Germany certainly helped me get my German from advanced to fluent.
 As a linguist, I find travel, in general, to be very stimulating.
 It gives you a chance to explore new accents and expressions.

-Mizuki Tao: Where do you find motivations to learn a new language?
+Mizuki Tao: Where do you find motivation to learn a new language?